Web Service: Overview

 Configuration Options Related Tasks Related Topics

-A Web Service is a set of functions packaged into a single entity that is available to other systems on a network.
-It is implemented using a JWS file, which is a Java class that uses JWS metadata annotations to specify the shape and behavior of the Web Service.
+A Web service is a set of functions packaged into a single entity that is available to other systems on a network.
+It is implemented using a Java Web Service (JWS) file, which is a Java class that uses JWS metadata annotations to specify the shape and behavior of the Web service.

-This page displays the general configuration of a deployed Web Service, such as the name that appears in the Deployments table of the Administration Console, the name of the WAR or JAR file in which it is packaged, and name that appears in the WSDL that describes the Web Service.
+This page displays the general configuration of a deployed Web service, such as the name that appears in the Deployments table of the Administration Console, the name of the WAR or EJB JAR file in which it is packaged, and name that appears in the WSDL that describes the Web service.

-WebLogic Web Services come in two flavors, based on the Sun specification that they implement: JAX-RPC 1.1 or JAX-WS 2.0.
-Although the two types of Web Services differ slightly in how they are invoked and the other specifications that they support, the two types are also very similar.
+WebLogic Web services come in two flavors, based on the Sun specification that they implement: JAX-WS or JAX-RPC.
+Although the two types of Web services differ slightly in how they are invoked and the other specifications that they support, the two types are very similar.
 For example, the programming model is essentially the same in that they both use JWS files and metadata annotations

 Name Description Deployment Name